mpatkisson/bridgeman/ROADMAP.md

 ## Artwork

 A gallery of my own university related art as well as contributions from others.
-Wallpapers, skinz, logos ... that sort of thing.
+Wallpapers, skins, logos ... that sort of thing.

 ## Alumni